 That varies from fixture to fixture.
-The LED Street Lights we offer start at 3900 lumens and go up to 38,760 lumens.
-That’s because roadways have different requirements and mounting heights are never the same.
+The LED Street Lighting we offer starts from around 3900 lumens to almost 40,000 lumens That’s because roadways have different requirements and mounting heights are never the same.
 And one light does not fit all applications.

 Yes, Solar Street Lights are good but they do have a limit to how much light they can produce.
 And they’re affected by days when clouds keep the batteries from recharging.
 They are also much more expensive than normal wired streetlights.
 You should use them for off-grid applications where AC power is not available.

 Like with other types of lighting, start with a lighting plan.
 The software allows for the creation of effective street lighting plans.
 The software differentiates between indoor plans, outdoor plans, and street lighting plans.
-The best place to design street lighting is within a lighting plan.
+A reputable LED street light manufacturer like LED Lighting SUpply will have these capabilities to assist with your project.
+The best way to design street lighting is within a lighting plan.

 They should be if the light is pointing straight down to the ground.
 Include shielding to help direct all the light down to the street.

 Yes, you can.
-In fact, we have LED street light retrofits on this page at the bottom of the list.
+We have LED street light retrofits on this page at the bottom of the list.
 The retrofit will allow you to keep your fixtures and replace the bulb and ballast.
 They also provide high-quality light output.

 We can supply photocells with the lights, and they act to turn the lights on at dusk and off at dawn.
 Motion sensors on streetlights may not make sense.
 And it’s best to check with your local government to see if they allow the dimming of street lights.

 The LED street lights on this page should last a very long time, 10 to 15 years without maintenance.